Review: Nava Dance Theatre "Broken Seeds Still Grow" Bankhead Theater, Livermore - Aug. 27, 2022

 A mournful cello introduces Section V: Burden.
 An illustration of a woman, cane in hand, stooped over under the weight of the bulging sack she carries is projected.
 Five dancers fill the stage each dealing with their own challenge.
 Some walk with long lunging strides, carrying something heavy on their backs.
 Others struggle to push something away or draw something to them as their arms strain to pull an imaginary rope.
 Their expressiveness helps us feel both the physical and emotional weight of being uprooted, leaving their homes and communities behind.

 The show has a wonderful arc from start to finish.
 Movement motifs repeat adding layers of meaning.
-For instance, the performance opens with Nadhi on her knees running dirt through her fingers.
+For instance, the performance opens with Thekkek on her knees running dirt through her fingers.
 She is joyful.
 This remembrance is swept aside by the vitriol of Section II: Poisoned Water.
-Once more Nadhi is running dirt through her fingers, but this time it smells bad.
+Once more Thekkek is running dirt through her fingers, but this time it smells bad.
 Her eyes search with confusion and concern, as images of a burning village play.

 Continued social-activism requires new voices and leaders.
-Fittingly, in the final section, we observe Nadhi passing the lead role to dancer Shruti Abhishek, who is honored to close out the performance by crouching to draw in the dirt.
+Fittingly, in the final section, we observe Thekkek passing the lead role to dancer Shruti Abhishek, who is honored to close out the performance by crouching to draw in the dirt.

 Review by Jen Norris August 28, 2022